dynamicguy/mw-docs/docs/getting-started/creating-superuser.md

 title: Creating Administrator Account
 ---

-MajorityWorld is an application built with Django so you can use the following command to create your master account:
+DrikGallery is an application built with Django so you can use the following command to create your master account:

 ```console
 $ python manage.py createsuperuser